ibexa/documentation-developer/docs/extending/extending_online_editor.md

 ### Custom data attributes

-You configure custom data attributes under the `fieldtypes.ezrichtext.attributes` key.
+You configure custom data attributes under the `fieldtypes.ibexa_fieldtype_richtext.attributes` key.
 The configuration is SiteAccess-aware.

 A custom data attribute can belong to one of the following types: `choice`,